erichosick/sql-json/README.md

 }
 ```

 Because the account property is initialized to an empty string, *SqlJson* will populate the object with the results of the *accountName* field of the *Sql* call.
 An exception is thrown if more than one row is returned from the *Sql* call.
-If no rows are returned, account would be set to undefined (not null).
+If no rows are returned, account would be set to undefined[^3].

 ### No Type Provided